donallw/IDD-Final-Project/README.md

 <img width="552" alt="image" src="https://user-images.githubusercontent.com/42963791/145081560-8a7764e1-8dd7-40b9-9ef2-1fc6730d461a.png">

 After considering all design methods discussed above we selected the 2nd prototype design to observe further.
-We created a cardboard prototype that uses a turstile mechanism to deliver the pills.
+We created a cardboard prototype that uses a turnstile mechanism to deliver the pills.
 The prototype is demonstrated in the video below.

 https://youtu.be/GEepd2mpEjM